flipflop97/imbalanced-active-learning/README.md

-# Unbalanced active learning
+# Imbalanced active learning

-Complementary code for my thesis on active learning for unbalanced data sets
+Complementary code for my thesis on active learning for imbalanced data sets